How to Unclog Any Drain: Sink, Toilet And Tub

 Follow this by pulling out 18 inches of the cable and tightening the locking screw.
 Then, crank the handle clockwise and push simultaneously so that the cable drives further into this pipe.

 Again, pull the cable to another 18 inches and repeat the above steps until the blockage is broken.
-If the cable catches on anything or gets bogged down, turn the crank counterclockwise and pull the auger back.
+If the cable catches on anything or gets bogged down, turn the crank counterclockwise and pull the drill back.

 When the cable is cleared, crank and push it forward again.
 Then, retrieve it and replace the trap and trap arm.